 St John the Baptist Primary School, Maitland, appreciates and values the right of all students to an authentic Catholic education.
 The school provides a welcoming, secure and happy environment which is conducive to learning.
 A strong Catholic identity and an atmosphere of care pervades the school community.

 St John's parent body is supportive and parent helpers are regularly seen in classrooms and during special events which are designed to foster the already close community spirit.
 Every opportunity is taken to celebrate the school's heritage and to recognise the contribution made by the Dominican Sisters to the history of St John's.
-All members of the school's community remain firmly focussed on the students, with their well-being always the priority.
+All members of the school's community remain firmly focused on the students, with their wellbeing always the priority.

 The school focuses on a range of areas for growth and development of its students.
 Catholic identity is an area of which the school continually focuses, with a committment to social justice providing opportunities for authentic liturgical experiences, as well as the nurturing of staff and students in their spiritual formation.
 Staff are encouraged to engage in professional learning that focuses on building student learning in Literacy and Numeracy, and students are respected to their right to learn in their own unique way.